Strasserism: Break with Hitler

-His rejection of the Führerprinzip and insistence on breaking up large industries brought him into conflict with the party's leadership, culminating in his expulsion in 1930.
-Strasser's vision for the so-called "German Revolution" was outlined in his 1930 "Fourteen Theses."
-The program called for a "Greater German Reich" stretching "from Memel to Strasbourg, from Eupen to Vienna" and the establishment of a "strong central power" to counter all "unity-destroying" forces.
-Its final thesis declared the movement's world-historical mission: to "overthrow the worldview of the Great French Revolution and shape the face of the 20th century."
+Otto's rejection of the Führerprinzip and his insistence on breaking up large industries brought him into conflict with the party's leadership and ultimately led to his expulsion in 1930.
+Strasser's vision for the "German Revolution" was outlined in his 1930 "Fourteen Theses."
+Central to its economic vision was the concept of the nation's "supreme ownership" (Obereigentum) over land and mineral resources; under this system, all proprietors were to be reduced to the status of mere "fief-holders" (Lehensträger), who owed account and service to the state.
+The program called for a "Greater German Reich" stretching "from Memel to Strasbourg, from Eupen to Vienna" and acting as the "backbone and heart of white Europe."
+It demanded "sufficient living space" (Lebensraum) for Germany and declared that war was to be accepted as the "will of destiny" to achieve this goal.
+The manifesto concluded with a martial vow that "no sacrifice is too great" and "no war is too bloody" to ensure Germany's survival.
+It also called for the establishment of a "strong central power" to counter all "unity-destroying" forces.
+Its final thesis declared the movement's historical mission: to "overthrow the worldview of the Great French Revolution and shape the face of the 20th century."
+It rejected materialist goals and claimed that the nation's welfare lay not in a "boundless increase of living standards", but only in the preservation of the "God-willed organism of the nation."
+To protect this organism, the theses pledged to "fight with all means" against "racial degeneration" and "cultural alien influence".
 This new order was to be built by replacing "constructed parliamentarianism" with a system based on the "personal responsibility of the leaders" in place of the "irresponsibility of an anonymous mass."
-The program also specifically called for opposition to what he termed "supra-national forces" such as Judaism and Ultramontanism, further proposing resistance against the "rule of the Jewish-Roman Empire."
-In a manifesto titled "The Socialists Leave the NSDAP!", Strasser framed his departure as an act of ideological principle, declaring that any political compromise with the existing capitalist system was a betrayal of the German Revolution.
-He condemned the party leadership's increasing "bourgeoisification," where the pursuit of power had superseded core tenets.
-Citing foreign policy, he ostensibly opposed all forms of imperialism, denouncing any potential "war of intervention against Soviet Russia" and criticizing the leadership's support for "British imperialism" against the Indian independence movement, arguing that the weakening of any Versailles power would aid Germany.
+The program also called for opposition to what he termed "supra-national forces" such as Judaism and Ultramontanism and accused "Jewry" (Judentum) of destroying the "German soul."
+To facilitate the exclusion of Jews from Germany, the theses demanded a "German law" that would "recognize as citizens only the Volksgenossen" and strip Jews and others deemed alien to the "German soul" of all political rights.

+In a manifesto titled "The Socialists Leave the NSDAP!", Strasser claimed that his departure from the party was based on his ideological principle and that any political compromise with the existing capitalist system was a betrayal of the German Revolution.
+He condemned the party leadership's increasing "bourgeoisification," where the pursuit of power had damaged its core doctrines.
+In terms of foreign policy, he claimed to oppose all forms of imperialism, any potential "war of intervention against Soviet Russia," and the leadership's support for "British imperialism" against the Indian independence movement, arguing that the weakening of any Versailles power would aid Germany.
 On domestic issues, he accused the party of abandoning its commitment to a "Greater German Reich" by tolerating existing state borders.
 However, the immediate impact of his secession proved to be minimal.
-As historian Robert Gellately notes, Strasser took "remarkably few prominent members with them, no district leaders or members of the Reichstag," and his opposition quickly "faded to insignificance."
-Shortly thereafter, he unknowingly confided in an undercover police informer that the NSDAP "was no longer revolutionary" and that Hitler was betraying the party's socialism.
+As historian Robert Gellately notes, Strasser took "remarkably few prominent members with them, no district leaders or members of the Reichstag," and his opposition "quickly faded to insignificance."
+Shortly after his exit, Strasser unknowingly confided to an undercover police informer that while the NSDAP "was no longer revolutionary," he still considered Hitler's antisemitism to be "sincere" and it was politically "extraordinarily effective."
 Ultimately, his departure did little to alter the Nazi Party's course, which continued its strategic appropriation of socialist-sounding rhetoric.
 Nevertheless, in contrast to his brother Gregor, who favored pragmatic alliances, Otto presented himself as an uncompromising revolutionary.